 We meet in the garage of our Head Coach.
-Our workshop has all the tools and materials we need, but it is "cozy".
-On nice days we expand out into the driveway, and occasionally we break out into smaller groups and meet inside.
+Our workshop has all the tools and materials we need, but it is "cozy," and on nice days we expand out into the driveway.
+The business sub-teams, programmers and CADers break into smaller groups and work inside.